Oatmeal Breakfast Bake (gluten & dairy free)

 Pumpkin Raisin Flax Muffins

-These little muffins are packed with B vitamins, omega-3s, fiber, and the goodness of coconut oil!
-In the Fall, when pumpkin is in season, I make a dozen on a Sunday and freeze them for a quick, on-the-go, and healthy breakfast all week.
+In the Fall, when pumpkin is in season, we suggest making a dozen on a Sunday and freezing them for a quick, on-the-go, and healthy breakfast all week.
 Just pull out the night before to thaw.
 Use organic ingredients when possible.

 1 ½ cups whole wheat flour